What is a 911 dispatcher?

 Step 7: Apply for 911 dispatcher positions

-Step 8: Advanced training
+Step 8: Complete on-the-job training

 Step 9: Get certified